Some of the most common questions I get from people are these:

 “When we gain fat we develop insulin resistance.
 And at some point it almost looks as if the body is trying to push fat away from fat cells to prevent a further increase in body fat.
 Then when an individual with a higher body fat percentage start training, especially weight training (which depletes muscle glycogen and enhances specific skeletal muscle insulin sensitivity) they seem to see this amazing situation where they lose fat and gain muscle.”

-This is the reason why beginners to early intermediates (especially those about 13% body fat) can gain muscle and strength just fine even when they’re in a calorie deficit also losing body fat.
+This is the reason why beginners to early intermediates (especially those above 13-15% body fat) can gain muscle and strength just fine even though they’re in a calorie deficit.

 Why Someone Would do Body Recomposition